Silent Brainstorming with Ideaflip's Private Scratchpads

 -

 the silence - individually each participant quietly sits and writes down ideas on sticky notes.
-Each idea should be written on a new note
+Each idea should be written on a new note - separate anything with an 'and'!
+Aim for a very short sentence (not a single word, nor an essay) on each.

 Keep going until everyone has run out of ideas - and then keep going for just a bit longer!
 Often, once the obvious ideas are out, the discomfort of this final stretch can pull out the most valuable and unexpected contributions.